GeorgiAsenov/vue-auth-training-app/TASKS.md

 9. Add a language picker to the navigation.

 10. Create a page for listing something.
 Use any api.
 Add pagination if you can.
 Then add a single page.

+Authorization header.
+The Authorization HTTP header provides authentication information on a request. ...
+A JavaScript app may obtain a token from the server and send that with each request to authenticate the request.
+This if called bearer authentication and the Authorization header is often used to send the token.